Rokiis1/roadmap/test_managment/4_level/4_level_test_managment.md

 Another approach is **expert-based estimation**, which relies on experience and judgement.

-One technique is **Wide Band Delphi**, where multiple experts provide estimates independently and then refine them through discussion until agreement is reached.
+One technique is **Wide Band Delphi**, where multiple experts provide estimates **anonymously** and then refine them through discussion until agreement is reached.
+Anonymity prevents anchoring bias, where early estimates unduly influence later ones.

 ```text
 Expert 1 estimate 8 hours